-Canaccord Genuity - includes investment banking, research and trading activities on behalf of corporate, institutional and government clients as well as principal trading activities in Canada, the UK and Europe, and the US.
-Operations located in Other Foreign Locations under Canaccord Genuity (Barbados) Ltd. (formerly Canaccord International Ltd.), Canaccord Genuity Asia and the 50% interest in Canaccord Genuity Australia are also included in Canaccord Genuity.
+Canaccord Genuity - includes investment banking, advisory, research and trading activities on behalf of corporate, institutional and government clients as well as principal trading activities in Canada, the UK & Europe, and the US.
+Operations located in Other Foreign Locations under Canaccord Genuity (Barbados) Ltd., Canaccord Genuity Asia and the 60% controlling interest [March 31, 2014 - 50%] in Canaccord Genuity Australia are also included in Canaccord Genuity.

-Canaccord Genuity Wealth Management - provides brokerage services and investment advice to retail or institutional clients in Canada, the US, and the UK and Europe.
+Canaccord Genuity Wealth Management - provides brokerage services and investment advice to retail or institutional clients in Canada, the US, and the UK & Europe.